NYC Restaurant Week

 French, Boerum Hill

-I’ve been here maybe six times, once with a friend and the other times by myself because it’s the kind of place that will somehow take you away and on a day when you just need to get away this is the perfect spot.
-The staff is very attentive without being overbearing and the food, well you’ll have to try it – I don’t quite think I could put it into words (yes that great).
+I’ve been here several times alone because it’s the kind of place that will somehow take you away.
+On a day when you just need to get away, this is the perfect spot.
+The staff is very attentive without being overbearing and the food, well you’ll have to try it – I don’t think I could put it into words (yes that enjoyable).
 It can be a bit loud at times and it’s one of those places I feel have that ADULT ONLY vibe.
 Let’s talk menu – I’ll share my recommendations first and then I’ll asterisk*** what I will be trying during Restaurant Week.

 - AVOCADO TARTINE***